Business Fundamentals: Project Management

 - Project management definition

-- Project lifecycle
+- As well as Project lifecycle

 - Initiation phase: scope and objectives definition, project stakeholders analysis

 - Planning phase: Work Breakdown Structure, Gantt diagram, project budget, project team creation, project risk assessment, as well as the Critical Path Method

 - Execution phase: kick-off meeting, project monitoring and control, project team meetings, earned value analysis, project team motivation, evaluation and incentives